mikenakis/VsDebugLogger/README.md

 # TO DO list

-- The logging output has been observed to get garbled in some rare cases, possibly as a result of multiple threads trying to log simultaneously; need to troubleshoot.
+- The logging output has been observed to get garbled in some rare cases.
+However, this is probably happening as the application is emitting log lines to be written to the log file, and is not VsDebugLogger's fault.
+In any case, keep an eye out for this.
+- When two instances of visual studio are open, both having a solution open with the same name, (but in different directories,) the debug output arrives in only one of them.
+Need to somehow differentiate based on the directory of the solution.
 - Handle spaces in names.
     - Currently, if the solution name or the log pathname contain any spaces, bad things will happen.
 - Add persisting and restoring of the window geometry across runs